 James Taylor Stepped down as ECB Head Scout

-Former England batsman James Taylor was forced to quit cricket in 2016 at the age of 26 after suffering a heart attack.
-He joined ECB in 2016 as Head Scout.
-After serving here for four years, James Taylor stepped down.
-The former cricketer was also working as a selector for the England team.
+James Taylor, a former England batsman, was forced to retire in 2016 at the age of 26 due to a heart attack.
+He joined the ECB as Chief Scout in 2016.
+After four years of service, James Taylor resigned his position.
+The former cricketer was also a member of the England team’s selection committee.

-Rob Key came to the post of managing director of the ECB after the Ashes failure.
-With the responsibility came the change in the team management of England.
-James Taylor has resigned as part of this.
+Rob Key was appointed managing director of the ECB following the Ashes debacle.
+With the responsibilities came a shift in England’s team management.
+James Taylor has resigned in response.

-“I am very proud to have served as a selector for three years,” Taylor said in a statement.
-It was also a wonderful experience for me to serve as a head scout. ”
+Taylor stated, “I am quite happy to have served as a selector for three years.”
+Serving as the lead scout was also a rewarding experience for me.

 Rob Key congratulated James Taylor, saying, “James Taylor has given English cricket some fantastic moments.
 Both the athletes and the administration have performed really well.
 He will hopefully do better in the future.”

 Taylor, who played six Tests and 27 ODIs for England, was forced to retire at age 26 in 2016 due to a heart attack.
 Despite his short international career, he has played 139 first-class cricket matches.